matteocedroni/am-theme-retrorama/README.md

 ## Configuration
 Work in progress...

+#### System background
+Current system background is determined by matching emulator system identifier.
+Default behaviour can be overridden by `system` parameter.

 #### System image/video area
 Dedicated area for system specific image or video (es. original advertise).